 3 billion articles as an information base

 An accurate and reliable analysis of political risks does not – contrary to the widely shared assumptions – require secret information from intelligence services, but detailed and dependable sources of information, which the client can check independently.
 Via co-operations with information providers and the application of a specifically developed software, more than three billion articles p.a. or 40,000 sources, including newspapers, online journals, blogs and social media are searched for relevant information by the CONIAS algorithms.
+These include, for example, the Armed Conflict Location & Event Data Project (ACLED).
 After this phase, ca. 250,000 relevant articles p.a. remain, which are subsequently evaluated and converted into approximately 180,000 measures p.a., which then enter the database.
 Several measures even have two or more referenced source articles.
 As a result of this process, CONIAS currently monitors 500 ongoing political conflicts worldwide.

 High quality data collection within a short space of time

 The collection of sensitive data for conflicts and security is time consuming and requires particular diligence.
 Based on our 20 years of experience and the latest specifically developed software, we managed to reduce the time requirement compared to previous methods by 80 % and increased the quality.